🚨 Scam Guide · 2026

 📍 Hobart Airport rental desks, CBD depots — 'Bargain' and budget operators especially

-You pick up a rental from a budget chain at Hobart Airport and drive the classic Tasmania loop — Port Arthur, Cradle Mountain, Bay of Fires, back to Hobart.
-At return the car is clean.
-Two weeks later your credit card shows a $1,400 charge for 'stone chip damage' and another $800 for an 'unsealed road violation' flagged by the car's GPS on a detour you took through the Tarkine.
+You rent a car from a budget chain at Hobart Airport and return it clean.
+Weeks later, your credit card is hit with a $1,400 bill for 'stone chip damage' and another $800 for an 'unsealed road violation' flagged by the car's GPS.

 Red Flags